-- The course coordinator is very friendly and sends monthly emails to check how you are progressing and if you need any help.
+- The course coordinator was very friendly and sent monthly emails to check how you were progressing and if you needed any help.

 - The online platform is easy to navigate and it’s easy to download your learning resources.

 - The texts are very well selected.
-In theory, of increasing difficulty, though I'd find it hard to decide which one was the most challenging, probably a scientific article despite being one of the texts I did best in.
+In theory, of increasing difficulty, though I'd find it hard to say which was the most challenging; probably a scientific article despite being one of the texts I did best in.

 - The materials are very well written using clear language, a professional structure and visuals.
 They are all in PDF format, which makes them easy to navigate and take notes from.
 Although I was expecting videos, my disappointment soon dissipated.

-- There are a couple of videos that Trágora has produced where the tutor is interviewed about menu translation and about interpreting in cookery courses (links at the end).
-These were the factor that convinced me to choose this course, because they gave me an insight into Rosa’s work and, importantly, teaching style.
-Having watched them, I knew the course would be extremely well organised.
+- There are, however, a couple of videos that Trágora has produced where the tutor is interviewed about menu translation and about interpreting in cookery courses (links at the end).
+These were the factor that convinced me to choose this course, because they gave me an insight into the tutor’s work and teaching style.
+I knew then that the course would be extremely well organised.

 - Enthusiasm and unparalleled dedication.
 Lots of discussion backwards and forwards.